sebnitu/BaseWeb/docs/docs/elements/icons.md

 ## Using Button Icons

-If the `classes-button-icon` is set to true, then you'll have available a three button modifier classes for using icons within buttons as well as custom icon styles for the `.small` and `.large` buttom modifiers.
+If the `classes-button-icon` is set to true, then you'll have available three button modifier classes for using icons within buttons as well as custom icon styles for the `.small` and `.large` buttom modifiers.
 Below are a few examples and how they can be used.

 ### .button-icon